360 Finance Announces Pricing of Upsized Follow-on Public Offering of American Depositary Shares

 SHANGHAI, China, June 27, 2019 (GLOBE NEWSWIRE) -- 360 Finance, Inc. (NASDAQ: QFIN) (“360 Finance” or the “Company”), a leading digital consumer finance platform, today announced the pricing of an upsized public offering of 9,609,000 American depositary shares ("ADSs"), each representing two class A ordinary shares of the Company, by several selling shareholders (the “selling shareholders”) at a price of US$10.00 per ADS.
 The selling shareholders have also granted the underwriters a 30-day option to purchase up to 1,441,220 additional ADSs.
 The Company will not sell any ADSs in this offering and will not receive any proceeds from the sale of ADSs by the selling shareholders.

-/EIN News/ -- Citigroup and Morgan Stanley act as the joint book runners, and Haitong International and China Renaissance act as the joint lead managers for this offering.
+Citigroup, Morgan Stanley, Haitong International and China Renaissance act as the underwriters for this offering.

 This offering is being made only by means of a written prospectus forming a part of the effective registration statement.
 A copy of the prospectus related to this offering may be obtained by contacting Citigroup Global Markets Inc.at +1-800-831-9146, Morgan Stanley & Co.
 LLC at +1-866-718-1649, Haitong International Securities Company Limited at +1-212-351-6040, or China Renaissance Securities (Hong Kong) Limited at +852-2287-1600.